-Last week we published a quick overview of sales territory management and alignment.
-This concept is critical for any company looking to establish firm control over each geographical area in its reach with a notable customer or prospect population.
-(You can check out that blog post here if you missed it!)
+Sales territory management and alignment are critical for any company looking to establish firm control over each geographical area within its reach with a notable customer or prospect population.

-1. Increase sales & reduce cost with aligned sales territories & improved coverage
+1. Increase sales & reduce costs with aligned sales territories & improved coverage

-The primary goals for any sales organization are to maximize the amount of time sales reps spend selling and make sure that they sell the right products to the right customers.
+The primary goals for any sales organization are to maximize the amount of time sales reps spend selling and ensure that they sell the right products to the right customers at the right time.

-Aligned territories will result in balanced workloads for sales personnel, providing them with greater earning potential, improved morale and career satisfaction.
-This leads to higher motivation, lower staff turnover and, most importantly, more sales.
+Aligned territories will result in balanced workloads for sales personnel, providing them greater earning potential, improved morale, and career satisfaction.
+This leads to higher motivation, lower staff turnover, and, most importantly, more sales.

 Territory mapping should also involve route optimization.
 Taking this blended approach can help reduce travel costs, improve fuel efficiency and increase the number of established and potential customers field sales teams are able to serve.